ahwinkelman/bikesharing/README.md

 This project shows the Tableau's ability to visualize spreadsheets with minimal coding knowledge.
 Tableau can break down data and be formatted with a simple drag and drop.
 This is a great tool to use for users who are not techincally strong and can help them visualize their data in an interactive way.

 # Results
-This Tableau story https://public.tableau.com/app/profile/andrew.winkelman6563/viz/CitiBikeChallenge_16628251899290/Story1?publish=yes gives several visualizations of data breaking down usage by hour, day, gender, user type, and popular locations.
+This Tableau story [link to dashboard](https://public.tableau.com/app/profile/andrew.winkelman6563/viz/CitiBikeChallenge_16628251899290/Story1?publish=yes) gives several visualizations of data breaking down usage by hour, day, gender, user type, and popular locations.
 Please dive into the tableau story book for yourself!

 ![image](https://user-images.githubusercontent.com/107078763/190287155-695052b8-984a-45d1-9ab1-7fdf0abe66ec.png)